molecular-lab-RMCA/Esselens-et-al.-2026_African-Dacus/data/alignments/README.md

 The chronogram alignment contains 20 conserved marker genes used for divergence-time estimation in MCMCTree.
 This reduced dataset was used to estimate divergence times under a relaxed molecular-clock framework with fossil-based calibrations.

-## Notes

-- Alignments are provided in compressed FASTA format (`.fasta.gz`) to reduce file size.
-- Missing or ambiguous positions are retained as in the final analyses.
-- Taxon labels correspond to the specimen and voucher identifiers listed in the metadata files.
-- The chronogram alignment contains a reduced taxon set, with one representative specimen selected per species where possible.
-- For *Dacus humeralis*, representatives of the three recovered lineages were included in the chronogram dataset.

 ## Related folders